Applied Bioinformatics II

-The course offers students a thorough training in the use of selected bioinformatical tools for use in functional annotation of proteins.
+The course offers students a thorough training in the use of selected bioinformatic tools for the functional annotation of genes.
 The course includes projects where students work together.
-These exercises are based on bioinformatical research at the department.
-As part of working with the project, the students are trained to critically evaluate methods and results.
-The theme of the projects may vary, but at the moment they involve structural bioinformatics.
-The course can be part of the Master's program in molecular biology as long as it doesn't overlap with the content of the master thesis.
-It is the supervisor of the master thesis and course responsible for MOL217 that together will decide if there is an overlap.
+These exercises are based on bioinformatics research at the department.
+As part of working with the project, students are trained to critically evaluate methods and results.
+The theme of the projects may vary every year, but at the moment are based on RNA-seq.
+The course can be part of the Master's program in molecular biology as long as it does not overlap with the content of the master's thesis.
+It is the supervisor of the master thesis and course coordinator responsible for MOL217 that will together decide if there is an overlap.

 The course aims to provide a thorough knowledge about selected bioinformatical tools through case-studies based on experimental data and evaluation of tool performance.

 Upon completion of course MOL217, students should be able to:

 - explain and discuss the choice of bioinformatics methods that can be used to explore a given problem related to the functional consequence of gene expression data, and use these methods to carry out a project assignment based on independent work and work in groups.

 - analyze and discuss results from a major bioinformatics project assignment in the light of own data and data from scientific articles.

 - present results and analyzes from a bioinformatics project assignment as a project report.